tzConnectBerlin/que-pasa/README.md

 Variant records come in two varieties.
 The simplest are those which are simply one or another `unit` types, with different annotations.
 These become text fields in the database.
 The other type are true variant records, they become subsidiary tables, as maps and big maps are, with a text field in the parent table indicating which form of the record is present.

 Big map updates are stored independently of the rest of the storage, as one would expect.
 Since we need to be able to look back at the history of the chain, there is a `deleted` flag which tells one whether the row has been removed.
 If the most recent version of the map for the keys you specify has this flag set, there is no row.

+# Limitations

+- Generated table names can become quite long.
+Some contracts may be impeded by name length limitations of the underlying database system.
+For example, PostgreSQL's default setup only allows table names of up to 63 characters.
+- We're not sure yet whether we need to support the bigmap `copy` action.
+This depends on what the causes and implications of this action are.
+Pending clarification we have decided to error on occurance (therefore, for now this tool does not support contracts that perform this bigmap action).